Wdboyes13/16os/readme.md

 # Just another OS
 # Made for 16bit mode i386

-## ⚠️ Testing Status & Hardware Warning
+> [!CAUTION] Testing Status & Hardware Warning

-This operating system is currently **only tested under QEMU emulation**.
+> This operating system is currently **only tested under QEMU emulation**.
 It has **NOT been verified on real physical hardware**.

-**WE STRONGLY ADVISE AGAINST ATTEMPTING TO RUN THIS SOFTWARE ON REAL HARDWARE.** Doing so may result in:
+> **WE STRONGLY ADVISE AGAINST ATTEMPTING TO RUN THIS SOFTWARE ON REAL HARDWARE.** Doing so may result in:

-- System instability or crashes
+> - System instability or crashes
-- Permanent data loss
+> - Permanent data loss
-- Hardware damage or failure
+> - Hardware damage or failure
-- Bricked devices
+> - Bricked devices
+>

-If you choose to proceed against this advice, you do so **ENTIRELY AT YOUR OWN RISK**.
+> If you choose to proceed against this advice, you do so **ENTIRELY AT YOUR OWN RISK**.
 As stated in the MIT License (which governs this software), the software is provided **"AS IS" WITHOUT WARRANTY OF ANY KIND**, and **the authors shall not be liable** for any damages or losses arising from its use.
+>

-**DO NOT USE ON PRODUCTION SYSTEMS, WITH VALUABLE DATA, OR ON HARDWARE YOU CANNOT AFFORD TO DAMAGE.**
+> **DO NOT USE ON PRODUCTION SYSTEMS, WITH VALUABLE DATA, OR ON HARDWARE YOU CANNOT AFFORD TO DAMAGE.**
+>
 ## Licensing
 Based on https://github.com/appusajeev/os-dev-16/
 Some code is from there too